-The Commerce Use category is pending an update to reflect modern reference for the Special Residential Facilities and relocate the description of same to the Plan Implementation Section of the Plan.
+The Commerce Use category has been updated to reflect the modern reference for Special Residential Facilities.

 The areas designated for commerce use on the Future Broward County Land Use Plan Map (Series), provide land area for commercial, employment center, industrial and office park enterprises which support the resident and tourist populations of Broward County.
 Accordingly, municipal land use designations that are under the umbrella of commerce include Commercial, Employment Center, Industrial and Office Park.